-Returns the Component Identifier of the selected Component image.
-This can be used to identify the image component type of a multi-component buffer.
+Returns the Identifier of the selected Component.
+This can be used to identify the image component type of a multi-component payload.

-For example, the Intensity and Scatter Components of a multi Components data buffer may be of the same pixel format and impossible to distinguish without this information.
+For example, the Intensity and Scatter Components of a multi-component data buffer may be of the same pixel format and impossible to distinguish without this information.